peterhinch/micropython-touch/optional/chess/README.md

 ```bash
 $ mpremote mip install github:fizban99/micropython-usunfish
 ```
-This has been substantially optimised for MicroPython and is now the preferred engine.
+Please ensure that the latest version is installed.
+The code has been substantially optimised for MicroPython and is now the preferred engine.

 ### Alternative chess engine